Instagram: Maria Tureaud

 - Historical Fiction set in my lifetime, or a decade before, because…that makes me feel some sort of way.
 Nothing from the 1970’s, 80’s, or 90’s unless it's Middle Grade.

 How can a manuscript’s first five pages make you sit up and take notice?

-First and foremost, the voice of the main character.
+First and foremost, the individual voice of the main character.
 When the narrative voice meshes with the voice of a character, magic happens.
-Secondly, beginning in a scene that sets up the main character’s CURRENT stakes so that I’m invested from the first paragraph.
+Secondly, beginning in a scene that sets up both the main character’s CURRENT stakes, and their Emotional Wound, so that I’m invested from the first paragraph.

 What can writers expect from working with you during #RevPit, including communication?

 Writers can expect honesty.
 If something’s not working, I will tell you.
 I’m good for bouncing ideas, and will offer craft help when appropriate.
-Communication-wise, you can expect a full edit letter and an appointment to discuss the work required of the writer to get that manuscript shining for the showcase.
+Communication-wise, you can expect a full edit letter and an appointment to discuss the work required of the writer to get our showcase materials all shiny.
 I will also make myself available for support when my schedule allows.

 What do you expect from writers during the #RevPit revision process, including communication?

 I expect writers to be open to feedback, and willing to make the necessary changes.
-As far as communication goes, I expect writers to reach out when in need of support, and to let me know if life gets in the way so we can modify our editing plan together.
+As far as communication goes, I expect writers to reach out when in need of support, and to let me know if life gets in the way so we can modify our editorial plan together.